 Finding it hard to tell red from green, or blue from yellow, is colour blindness.
 In rare cases, a person can’t see colour at all.
 Learn more here.

 Find information on common eye diseases, such as conjunctivitis, glaucoma, refractive errors, cataracts, colour blindness, diabetic retinopathy and keratoconus.

 Did you know Australia is the only country in the developed world with trachoma, an eye infection that can cause blindness?
 Learn how to prevent it.

 If left untreated, uveitis - or inflammation of the uvea, the middle layer of the wall of your eye, can lead to blindness.
 Here’s how to spot the symptoms.

 Tunnel vision and night blindness are just 2 of the symptoms caused by the genetic eye disorder retinitis pigmentosa.
 Learn more about it here.

-A leading cause of blindness, cataracts are a clouding of the eye’s lens.
-Most people have cataracts by age 90, but it can affect anyone, even babies.
+Cataracts are a clouding of the eye’s lens and a leading cause of blindness.
+Most people develop cataracts by age 90, but they can affect anyone, even babies.

 Dyslexia is a common learning disability that makes reading, writing and spelling difficult.
 Support and special education can help and are most effective when started as early as possible in childhood.